Farmers' Market FAQs

 The Ottawa Farmers’ Market Association is run by and for our vendors!
 Producer-only means that the folks who make, bake, or grow their products are the people who you see at each Market booth.
 Our Board of Directors is also 100% made up of vendors in our association.

-14. Does the Market run special programming and events?
+14. Does the Farmers’ Market run special programming and events?

-15. I want to get involved with the Market!
+15. I want to get involved with the Farmers’ Market!

-There are several options for members of the community to contribute to the Market.
+There are several opportunities for members of the community to contribute to the Farmers’ Market.

 Volunteer – we could always use an extra pair of hands!